brianhie/secure-dti/README.md

 ### Run a small demo

-To get a better understanding of how the pipeline works, "*we'd first encourage you to [check out our demo](docs/demo.md)** where we walk through the pipeline step-by-step on a small dataset.
+To get a better understanding of how the pipeline works, **we'd first encourage you to [check out our demo](docs/demo.md)** where we walk through the pipeline step-by-step on a small dataset.

 ### Run on full STITCH 5.0 dataset